 This page is your complete guide to everything you need to know about the past, present, and future of online sports betting in Florida.
 We’ll explain the US Supreme Court decision on PASPA in more detail and explain how it figures into how sports gambling regulation will take shape in Florida in the years to come.

-We’ll also keep this page update with significant developments that may help or hurt Florida’s chances of introducing legal sports betting in the near future.
+We’ll also keep this page updated with significant developments that may help or hurt Florida’s chances of introducing legal sports betting in the near future.

 For more information on other states, read our state-by-state guides to US sports betting laws.

 When the US Supreme Court overturned PASPA in 2018 it opened the door for each state to make their own decisions with regards to legalizing sports gambling in their jurisdiction.
 Each state can decide whether to do it at all and if so, how the regulations will work.

 Since each state has its own history and political/economic climate, we are likely to see change happen at a different pace depending on which part of the country you’re talking about.

-In some cases the switch to legal sports gambling was already in the works and happened instantaneously.
-In other regions the switch seems inevitable and is only waiting for legislation or other red tape to be dealt with.
+In some cases, the switch to legal sports gambling was already in the works and happened instantaneously.
+In other regions, the switch seems inevitable and is only waiting for legislation or another red tape to be dealt with.
 In other places, legalization of sports gambling might not happen at all.

 Florida falls somewhere in the middle of those groups.
 Given the new compact with the Seminole Tribe that was signed by Gov. Ron DeSantis in April 2021, it’s obvious that the state is receptive to gambling in general but there’s legal work that needs to be done before full-scale sports betting will be made available.

 The current state of legal online sports betting in Florida is a bit complicated, to say the least.

 Even though Florida now has the authority to legalize sports gambling, there are a few things standing in the way.
 Until the newly signed compact mentioned above, the biggest obstacle had been the specific agreement that the state has with the Seminole Tribe.